emiliomastriani/PIMGAVir/README.md

 # PIMGAVir
-PIpeline for MetaGenomic Analysis of Viruses
+PIpeline for MetaGenomic Analysis of Viral reads from 2nd generation sequencer